Note: The ServiceNow integration is in beta.

 Note: This field is not editable.

-Configure your Split environment for ServiceNow approval
+Configure your Split environment for ServiceNow approval (optional)

-This section describes how you can configure your environment so approvals only occur on the ServiceNow side.
-To configure your environment, do the following:
+You can configure your Split environment so approvals only occur on the ServiceNow side.

 - Within the Environments tab, click Edit on the desired environment (e.g. Prod-client).
 The Edit environment page appears.